patricedaniel/flashcards/readme.md

 ## Running the Website Locally

-1. Navigate to the directory of your website files in the terminal/command prompt.
+1. Navigate to the directory of your website (flashcards/www) in the terminal/command prompt.

 2. Start the local server with the following command: